Fit & Tips

 - Just remember that a snug and comfortable fit will protect you the best!

-There are a number of features that come into play when deciding on new helmets or goggles.
+There are a number of features that come into play when deciding on a new helmet or goggle.
 I have highlighted a few features for helmets and goggles that could come into play when making your decision.

 - Fit System- On many helmets, there will be some sort of fit system that can make the helmet more or less snug.
 This can really be beneficial once the helmet has been worn for a few weeks and begins to pack out.